itay1313/frontenddogma.com/posts/2021/has-selector.md

   - article
   - css
 target_url: https://www.smashingmagazine.com/2021/06/has-native-css-parent-selector/
-title: Meet :has, A Native CSS Parent Selector (And More)
+title: Meet :has, a Native CSS Parent Selector (And More)
 ---